stephengold/jme3-utilities/README.md

 #### Add the SkyControl JARs to the project

-In the following instructions, "0.0.0" indicates a version number.

 Open the project's properties in the IDE:

  1. Right-click on the BasicGame project (not its assets) in the "Projects"